Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

 This section goes into the indepth function/purpose of the values inside the `DefaultUpdateSchema` as it is equal to the default `UpdateSchema` interface values.

-### Prefix
+### Prefixes

-The prefix is the symbol that stands before the rest of the version string.
+The prefixes are a collection of symbols that stand before the rest of the version string.
 This can be a simple `v` or `v.`, or even something like `version(new)-`.
-This prefix will not be used for any comparisons and is generally removed.
+This collection will not be used for any comparisons and is generally removed.
-The removal is generally done by replacing the prefix with an empty string.
+The removal is generally done by replacing the prefixes with an empty string.

 ### Divider